SKIING ON TOP OF A GLACIER AT 3K METERS

 Access tips and map

-In order to climb up to Glacier 3000 you need to take the cable car from either Reusch or Col du Pillon parking stations.
+In order to climb up to Glacier 3000 you need to take the cable car from either Reusch or Col du Pillon parking stations (all the times i visited this station i parked at Col du Pillon).
 The easiest and fastest is Col du Pillon since you only use two cable cars to reach the summit, called Scex Rouge at 2971 meters.
 This parking station is very close to Les Diablerets ski station main gondola and in around 20 km from Gstaad village and ski domain.

 Driving distance/time to glacier 3000 ski station